-The discipline of finance draws upon concepts from economics, statistics, and mathematics, in order to help managers make sound financial decisions.
-In the area of corporate finance, these decisions involve the capital investment and financing activities of business.
-In the area of investments, decisions involve portfolio investment activities of individuals and institutions like mutual funds, investment banking firms, and pension funds.
-In the area of financial institutions, these decisions involve the management and operation of financial institutions like commercial banks, finance companies, and insurance companies.
+The discipline of finance draws upon concepts from economics, statistics, and mathematics to help managers make sound financial decisions.
+In corporate finance, these decisions involve the capital investment and financing activities of business.
+In investments, decisions involve portfolio investment activities of individuals and institutions like mutual funds, investment banking firms, and pension funds.
+In financial institutions, these decisions involve the management and operation of financial institutions like commercial banks, finance companies, and insurance companies.
 Finally, in the area of real estate, these decisions revolve around real estate development and financing.
 Other career options are in the areas of international finance and financial journalism.
-Study in the areas of finance and real estate is also excellent preparation for a career in law.
+Study in finance and real estate is also excellent preparation for a career in law.

-Training is critical in this field.
 Many finance career areas have professional certification programs that are important and are a plus in the job market.
 In selecting a job, give consideration to the training program and the professional development opportunities to allow for certification.
-Characteristics of personal integrity, accuracy, ability to analyze and make intelligent decisions, math aptitude, working under pressure, and the ability to handle heavy responsibility are all necessary for success.
+Characteristics of personal integrity, accuracy, ability to analyze and make intelligent decisions, math aptitude, working under pressure, and the ability to handle heavy responsibility are necessary for success.